MoazAshraf/Khwarizmi/README.md

 - I use **[direnv](https://direnv.net/)** to automatically set and unset environment variables during development.

 ## Some of the Problems I Faced:
 - I wanted to store sensitive configuration settings (e.g. AWS S3 keys) as environment variables on my machine during development.
-Instead of writing everything in ~/.profile (I use Linux), I used **[direnv](https://direnv.net/)** to handle exporting environment variables when I enter the project directory and automatically unsets them once I exit.
+Instead of writing everything in ~/.profile (I use Linux), I used **[direnv](https://direnv.net/)** to handle exporting environment variables when I enter the project directory and automatically unsetting them once I exit.
 - Profile Pics need to be centered, cropped and resized before storing them on the file system (S3).
 I used **[ImageKit](https://github.com/matthewwithanm/django-imagekit)** to handle this part and only wrote a custom crop and center function instead of reinventing the wheel.